Fact-checked by the Smart Insurance 101 editorial team

 Quick Answer

-During a divorce, your term life insurance policy does not automatically change — but you must take 3 key actions: review your divorce decree for policy requirements, update your beneficiary designation, and decide whether to keep, transfer, or cancel the policy.
+During a divorce, your term life insurance policy does not automatically change, but you must take 3 key actions: review your divorce decree for policy requirements, update your beneficiary designation, and decide whether to keep, transfer, or cancel the policy.
 As of July 2025, failing to update beneficiaries after divorce has cost families millions in misdirected death benefits.

-Navigating term life insurance divorce decisions is one of the most overlooked financial tasks during a split — and one of the most consequential.
-As of July 2025, the Insurance Information Institute reports that roughly 54% of Americans own some form of life insurance, yet most policyholders have no idea what happens to their coverage when a marriage ends.
+Most people going through a divorce focus on the house, the retirement accounts, and custody arrangements.
+The term life insurance policy quietly sits in a file drawer, unchanged, and that inaction can have permanent consequences., the Insurance Information Institute reports that roughly 54% of Americans own some form of life insurance, yet most policyholders have no idea what happens to their coverage when a marriage ends.
 The short answer: your policy does not automatically update, and without action, your ex-spouse could still receive the death benefit.

 Divorce rates remain significant in the United States, with the CDC’s National Center for Health Statistics tracking approximately 689,308 divorces in a recent reporting year.
 That means hundreds of thousands of people each year need to revisit their life insurance coverage mid-policy.
 Courts increasingly address life insurance in divorce settlements, adding legal complexity to what was once a simple financial product.

-This guide is for anyone going through a divorce — or recently divorced — who holds a term life insurance policy and needs to know exactly what to do next.
+This guide is for anyone going through a divorce, or recently divorced, who holds a term life insurance policy and needs to know exactly what to do next.
 By the end, you will know how to protect your beneficiaries, satisfy court requirements, and make the smartest decisions about your existing coverage.

 Key Takeaways

-- Beneficiary designations override your will — if your ex-spouse is still listed, they receive the death benefit regardless of your divorce decree, according to IRS beneficiary rules.
+- Beneficiary designations override your will, if your ex-spouse is still listed, they receive the death benefit regardless of your divorce decree, according to IRS beneficiary rules.

 - Some states have automatic revocation laws that void an ex-spouse’s beneficiary status upon divorce, but only about 30 states have enacted these protections, per the Uniform Law Commission.